 The tumors may grow and spread in an irregular pattern near the surface of the skin, or as masses in soft tissue or other organs.
 Primary origins of Angiosarcoma commonly include the heart and breast.
 Approximately 50 percent of Angiosarcomas occur in the head and neck.
 Angiosarcomas also can originate in the liver, spleen, bone, or brain.

 Experts recommend that patients with sarcoma consult a team of doctors, possibly including orthopedic surgeons, oncologists, thoracic surgeons, and radiation specialists.
 Chemotherapy is standard, though there is no standard regimen after surgical removal of the tumor.

 After a sarcoma is found, a treatment plan will be determined based on the type, location, and stage of the cancer, as well as a patient’s overall physical health.
 Treatment for soft tissue sarcomas include:

 All angiosarcomas tend to be aggressive, difficult to treat, and tend to recur locally, spread widely, and have a high rate of lymph node and systemic metastases.
 The rate of tumor-related death is high.
 The overall relative 5-year survival rate of people with soft tissue sarcomas is around 50 percent, according to the National Cancer Institute (NCI).

-If you or a loved one has suffered an injury due to a toxic exposure incident and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a toxic exposure incident and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.